OPUS: Occupancy Prediction Using a Sparse Set: Additional qualitative analysis

+In \cref{fig:vis_comp}, We further provide more visualizations of occupancy predicted by FB-Occ, SparseOcc, and proposed \Mymth{}.
 As shown in \cref{fig:main_compare} and \cref{fig:vis_comp}, a common \Mymth{} failure mode is the prediction of scattered and discontinuous surfaces at long distances.
 Another is the presence of holes in predicted driving surface, a phenomenon also observed in SparseOcc due to the sparsity properties.